shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

   </div>
   </form>
   ```
-### ValueChanges and StatusChanges & SetValues in reactive forms
+### Reactive Form Observables

 - **Value Changes and Status changes :-**

-  To catch the status and the value changes in the reactive form we can use the `form.statusChanges.subscribe(callback)` && `form.valueChanges.subscribe(callback)`.
+  To catch the status and the value changes in the reactive form we can use the `form.statusChanges` & `form.valueChanges` Observables like `form.statusChanges.subscribe(callback)` && `form.valueChanges.subscribe(callback)`.

   For that we need to do call the observable methods in the `ngOnInit()` itself.